 - Solder Resistors R6 and R13.
 They don’t have the same value, so don’t mix them (refer to BOM).
 When you solder these two resistors, make sure to keep the resistor’s body ~5 mm above the board.
 This is to ensure that no flux residues (or dust) gets trapped between the resistor and the board.)

 - Solder connectors J4 and J5.
 J4 is the live connector and should be red.
 J5 is the ground connector and should be black (see picture below)

 - For a unipolar hvps-x (which is currently the only option), solder a short wire between pads J2 and J3.
 You can use part of the excess white wire you cut from the optocouplers.

-- Solder a wire between the ground pin of connector J6 and your EMI shield, as shown on the illustration above.
+- Solder a wire between the ground pin of connector J6 and your EMI shield, as shown on the illustration above [version 1.3 of the board has a dedicated ground pad for the wire on the top left corner of the DC/DC converter].
 If you used aluminium for the shield, you will not be able to solder the wire on the shield.
 You can use some conductive tape or glue to fix the wire to the shield.
 Make sure you have good electrical contact by measuring the resistance between the shield and ground.
 It should be <1 Ohm.

 - On the backside of the board, cut the excess leads of the resistors, excess red and white wires from the optocouplers and wire linking J2 and J3.

 Once you have finished placing these components, make sure to clean the board from flux residues, especially in the high-voltage section of the board.
 Flux residue (or other contamination) can drastically reduce the breakdown strength of the board and lead to damages when the high voltage is applied.

 Next step: Test the high voltage components and potting!